keystonejs/keystone/docs/content/docs/context/overview.md

 When using the `context.query`, `context.graphql.run`, and `context.graphql.raw` APIs, access control and session information is passed through to these calls from the `context` object.
 The following functions will create a new `Context` object with this behaviour modified.

-`sudo()`: A function which returns a new `Context` object with access control limitations removed, bypassing your `access` control configuration.
+`sudo()`: A function which returns a new `Context` object that bypasses your `access` control configuration when using `context.query`, `context.db` or `context.graphql`.

+`internal()`: A function which returns a new `Context` object that bypasses `graphql.omit` on lists and fields, allowing you to query and mutate data that is otherwise omitted from the GraphQL API.

 `withRequest(req, res)`: A function which returns a new `Context` object with the `.session` determined by your `sessionStrategy.get` function.